DEVOTIONALS

 to be Christians have a ‘walk’ that doesn’t match their ‘talk’.
 When that

-happens, they can appear to others as someone who is untrustworthy.
+happens, they are building a reputation as someone who is untrustworthy.

 with Him.
-Some avoid worship altogether, or only worship when
+Some avoid worshiping altogether, or they only worship

-they have nothing else to do.
-Our worship serves as confirmation
+when they have nothing else to do.
+Worship serves as confirmation

-of our faith and commitment to following God’s will for our life.
+of our faith and our commitment to following God’s will for our life.

 Therefore, since we are receiving a kingdom that